p1k0chu/bac-tracker-mod/README.md

             <li>Go to KEYS</li>
             <li>Create new JSON key
                 <ul>
                     <li>You will download credentials JSON file. <b>Keep it.
-Do not share it</b></li>
+Do not share it</b><br>
+If you leak your key accidentally, you can reset it and create a new one</li>
                 </ul>
             </li>
         </ol>
     </li>
-    <li>Copy <a href="https://docs.google.com/spreadsheets/d/1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI/edit">1.21 Template</a> to your google disk
+    <li>Copy <a href="https://docs.google.com/spreadsheets/d/1p0Nl61avCxvLxlIrD6ZAeoyIkEDiTf7C3ZIQTC-Ivew/edit?usp=sharing">latest template</a> to your Google Drive<br>
+This is the latest version of the template. if you want to use earlier version you can download it from releases page and upload to Google Drive.
         <ul>
-            <li>Copy of template will be in releases for every version, for future generations (you can use this if you want to play on this version in future)</li>
             <li>Copy the id of your sheet.
 It's in the link of your sheet (address bar), https://docs.google.com/spreadsheets/d/&lt;ID_HERE&gt;/edit<br>
                 Example link: https://docs.google.com/spreadsheets/d/1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI/edit<br>
                 Example id: 1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI